jmascia/KLCPopup/README.md

 	@property (nonatomic, assign) KLCPopupMaskType maskType;

-The popup will automatically dismiss if the background is touched:
+Popup will automatically dismiss if the background is touched:

 	@property (nonatomic, assign) BOOL shouldDismissOnBackgroundTouch;

-The popup will automatically dismiss if the contentView is touched:
+Popup will automatically dismiss if the contentView is touched:

 	@property (nonatomic, assign) BOOL shouldDismissOnContentTouch;

 ### Blocks

-You can use these blocks to synchronize other actions with popup events:
+Use these blocks to synchronize other actions with popup events:

 	@property (nonatomic, copy) void (^didFinishShowingCompletion)();